jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Proximity is not the test.
 Instead, the natural laws continually produce obstacles and opportunities—that is what the rules of the game look like in practice.

-Recently physicists discovered at least two mass extinction events in Earth's history that were likely caused by supernova explosions.
-Researchers say these super-powerful blasts--caused by the death of a massive star--may have stripped our planet's atmosphere of its ozone, sparked acid rain and exposed life to harmful ultraviolet radiation from the Sun.
+Recently physicists proposed at least two mass extinction events in Earth's history that were perhaps caused by supernova explosions.
+Researchers say these super-powerful blasts—caused by the death of a massive star—may have stripped our planet's atmosphere of its ozone, sparked acid rain and exposed life to harmful ultraviolet radiation from the Sun.

 They believe a supernova explosion could be to blame for both the late Devonian and Ordovician extinction events, which occurred 372 and 445 million years ago respectively.